alex9311/information-retrieval/documents/Project_idea_document.md

 #####Challenges
 There are several challenges in realizing our project.
 One of them is participation.
 For our project to be successful, we rely very much on the crowd participating in submitting ideas and voting for ideas.
 The incentive for a user to submit an idea will be the possibility to see the idea produced and sold, making money by receiving a percentage of the revenue the product generates.
 People get excited when they get an idea and want to share it, and get a response.
 Submitting an idea to our platform will give users the opportunity to see how their idea resonates with the crowd.
 Voting for ideas can be fun as well, as the user comes across a wide variety of ideas; unique, silly, useful or the exact opposite.
 We want our platform to have a sense of fun, dreams and endless possibilities.

 There are several techniques we will implement to make participation in each step of the process as simple as possible.
 The users can login to our platform using a FaceBook login.
-FaceBook is used ubiquitously.
+Facebook is used ubiquitously.
 Through FaceBook, the user can easily share his or her idea with his or her friends, which will help in leading more people to our platform.
 We use responsive web design so that the platform is easily accessible from any device: pc, smartphone etc. For the voting process, we use a Tinder-like design, with users swiping right to upvote and left not to upvote.
 This design is easy to use and recognizable to a lot of people.
 The user who submitted an idea can see how well his idea is doing in the rankings, which will motivate the user to invite more people to vote on his idea.
 Another way to engage our user base could be to send weekly updates via email giving a personalized update on number of new ideas the user hasn't voted on yet and the ranking(s) of the idea(s) submitted by the user.

 Another challenge for our project is implementation.
 The project is made up of different components that have to work together seamlessly.
 We need to implement Facebook connectivity, a CrowdFlower pipeline, Database access using mySQL and compatibility with Lucene, all while having our responsive website for the platform built using PHP and CSS as a base.
 Most of this will be invisible to the user, but integral to the functioning of the platform.
 We want to compare ideas for similarity using text analysis, to avoid multiple instances of the same idea.
 This can be difficult, because subtle differences in text can give widely different semantic meanings.
 There are techniques to compare semantic similarity as well as syntactic similarity.
 We will need to test which method works best for what we need.

 ####Requirements and Specifications
 #####a)	User Characteristics
 The application has a wide possible user base, including both experienced and non-experienced users.The general users that the application addresses are listed below:
 * Non-experienced User:	Average people with little or no expertise, time, or money.
 Uses the system to share ideas and/or vote on ideas.
 * Experienced User:	Individual with expertise in a specific field, who uses the system to take the ideas to the implementation level.
 They can be in-house experts who define the chosen ideas or developers hired by Sparked to create an application.
 They can also vote on ideas in our platform.
 * Investors/Companies:	Users who are looking for new ideas to get implemented and gain profit by funding and/or providing resources for it.
 They can also vote on ideas that they would like to get implemented.